University of North Dakota: Athletics

 North Dakota's 17 athletic teams compete in the NCAA's Division I. Teams compete in the Summit League, except men's hockey, which is in the National Collegiate Hockey Conference, and the football team, which is in the Missouri Valley Football Conference (within the FCS subdivision).
 The men's ice hockey team has won eight national championships, has been runner-up five times and play in the Ralph Engelstad Arena.

 The football team won the Division II national championship in 2001 and was the runner-up in 2003, and play at the Alerus Center.
 The basketball and volleyball teams play in the Betty Engelstad Sioux Center.
 The women's basketball team has won three national championships in 1997, 1998, and 1999 and was runner-up in 2001.

 The colors of UND athletics are green and white, which were adopted in the 1920s.
 The university's official school colors are green and pink, representative of North Dakota's state flower, the Wild Prairie Rose; however, this combination is rarely employed outside of official or ceremonial applications.
 From 1904 until 1930, UND's athletic teams bore the name of the Flickertails.
 Afterward they were the Fighting Sioux, but were without a nickname and mascot from 2012 to 2015, in compliance with the NCAA's policy against the use of Native American nicknames.
 On November 18, 2015, it was announced the new nickname would be "Fighting Hawks", effective immediately.
+The former "Fighting Sioux" nickname controversy was later documented in the film Fighting Over Sioux.

 A notable UND athletic alumnus is National Basketball Association (NBA) coach and former player Phil Jackson, widely considered one of the greatest coaches in NBA history.
 In addition, many UND alumni have played in the National Hockey League (NHL), including: Minnesota Wild wing Zach Parise, New Jersey Devils center Travis Zajac, Los Angeles Kings defensemen Matt Greene and Mike Commodore, Chicago Blackhawks forward and captain Jonathan Toews, Vancouver Canucks wing Brock Boeser, former NHL goalie Ed Belfour, and Washington Capitals forward T. J. Oshie.